Possession of a Controlled Substance

 Defending Men and Women on Drug Charges

 Florida law heavily regulates the possession or use of controlled substances.
 It is illegal to possess, cultivate, sell, distribute or traffic in these substances.
-The possession of controlled substances are a felony in Florida, except for the possession of less than 20 grams of marijuana which is a misdemeanor.

 Drug charges can be prosecuted in either federal or state court.
-For the most part, lower level possession charges are prosecuted in state court.
+For the most part, lower-level possession charges are prosecuted in state court.
 This article discusses the penalties and punishments in state court.
 The penalties and punishments under Federal law are different.

-Types of Felony Drug Crimes
+Types of Felony Drug Crimes in Florida

 Other than marijuana, the most common drug crimes prosecuted in Florida include the following: cocaine, ecstasy, heroin, LSD, methamphetamines, and barbiturates.

 Certain types of controlled substances are prescription medications that are possessed either with or without a valid prescription.
-Those substances can include xanax, oxycodone, and vicodin.
+Those substances can include Xanax, oxycodone, and Vicodin.

-For possession of a controlled substance offenses in Hillsborough County, these cases are often resolved in a drug court through a diversionary program.
+For possession of controlled substance offenses in Hillsborough County, these cases are often resolved in a drug court through a diversionary program.
 Other cases in drug court are resolved with a guilty or no contest plea.

 Statutory Language for Drug Possession Charges